ading2210/passmark-scraper/README.md

  - `order`: can either be "ascending" or "descending"
  - `limit`: an int, limits the amount of results returned
  - `item_type`: forces a specific value type.
 Valid values are: `['string', 'number', 'bool', 'size', 'speed', 'date']`

+This returns a list containing all the results, sorted using the specified critera.
+This also doesn't refresh the cache.

 ### Getting a specific item based on its id: